Tseung Kwan O: Shopping complexes

 Tseung Kwan O has several major shopping complexes, all sitting atop of or in close proximity to MTR stations.
 The largest shopping centre in the new town now is Metro City Plaza, which boasts three phases surrounding Po Lam MTR station.

-Hang Hau MTR station is surrounded by an extensive network of mid-sized shopping arcades linked by footbridges.
-The mainstay of this multifarious complex is East Point City.
+Hang Hau MTR station is surrounded by a network of mid-sized shopping arcades linked by footbridges.
+A major part of this complex is East Point City.

 Tseung Kwan O Town Centre (Tseung Kwan O MTR station) is home to Park Central, PopCorn, and Tseung Kwan O Plaza.

 An iconic 480,000-square-foot MTR shopping mall The LOHAS has been built atop LOHAS Park station.
-It has the largest indoor ice rink in Hong Kong as well as the largest cinema in Tseung Kwan O.
+It has one of the largest indoor ice rinks in Hong Kong as well as the largest cinema in Tseung Kwan O.